aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cross-cluster/README.md

 *Note:*
 For this to work, you need to open port 8080 on security group applied on the Cluster2 Node group to the cluster1’s Security group.

 Great!
-You have successfully tested the service communication across clusters using the AppMesh and CloudMap.
+You have successfully tested the service communication across clusters using the App Mesh and Cloud Map.

 Lets make a few requests and check that our x-ray side car is indeed capturing traces.